camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

     <th>Is suitable for decision tables with</th>
   </tr>
   <tr>
-    <td>singleValue</td>
+    <td>singleEntry</td>
-    <td>single typed value</td>
+    <td>single typed entry</td>
     <td>single output entry and hit policy unique, first, priority or collect with an aggregator function</td>
   </tr>
   <tr>
-    <td>singleOutput</td>
+    <td>singleResult</td>
     <td>Map of String and Object</td>
     <td>multiple output entries and hit policy unique, first, priority or collect with an aggregator function</td>
   </tr>
   <tr>
-    <td>collectValues</td>
+    <td>collectEntries</td>
     <td>List of Objects</td>
-    <td>single output entry and hit policy rule order, output order or collect without an aggregator function</td>
+    <td>single output and hit policy rule order, output order or collect without an aggregator function</td>
   </tr>
   <tr>
-    <td>outputList</td>
+    <td>resultList</td>
     <td>List of Maps of String and Object</td>
     <td>multiple output entries and hit policy rule order, output order or collect without an aggregator function</td>
   </tr>
 </table>

-Only the `singleValue` mapper returns a [typed value]({{< relref "user-guide/process-engine/variables.md#typed-value-api" >}}) that contains the value of the output entry and additional type informations.
+Only the `singleEntry` mapper returns a [typed value]({{< relref "user-guide/process-engine/variables.md#typed-value-api" >}}) that contains the value of the output entry and additional type informations.
 The other mappers returns a collection which contains the value of the output entry as pure object.

 Note that the mapper throw an exception if the decision result is not suitable.
-For example, the `singleValue` mapper throw an exception if the decision result contains more than one matched rule.
+For example, the `singleEntry` mapper throw an exception if the decision result contains more than one matched rule.

 {{< note title="Limitations of Serialization" class="warning" >}}
-If you are using one of the predefined mappers `singleOutput`, `collectValues` or `outputList` then you should consider the [limitations of serialization]({{< relref "#limitations-of-the-serialization-of-the-mapping-result" >}}).
+If you are using one of the predefined mappers `singleResult`, `collectEntries` or `resultList` then you should consider the [limitations of serialization]({{< relref "#limitations-of-the-serialization-of-the-mapping-result" >}}).
 {{< /note >}}

 ## Custom Mapping of the Decision Result